mtktsl/DecKit/README.md

 - Additional built‑in modifiers for UIKit components

 # 🤝 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests to help expand DecKit’s declarative UIKit ecosystem.
+Feel free to open issues or submit pull requests to help expand DecKit.